maciejmaciejewski/azure-pipelines-cucumber/README.md

 The extension is and will remain free of charge, however if you would like to support me please consider donating by using the PayPal button above.

+## Node.js Compatibility

+This extension is compatible with Node.js versions 8.x and above.
+The task uses `globby` version 8.x for better compatibility with older Node.js environments commonly found in Azure DevOps agents.

 ## Configuration

 This extension reads Cucumber run report saved in JSON format.
 In order to get such file one needs to set up formater in Cucumber runner as following.